Bangor Railway & Electric Company's No. 14 in Hampden.

 J. G. Brill Co. builder's photo of combination car No. 32

-in Philadelphia, PA in 1906 prior to being shipped to Bangor.
+in Philadelphia, PA in 1906 before being shipped to Bangor.

 A combine or combination car was designed to handle express